DITEP/KmemBERT/README.md

 python training.py <command-line-arguments>
 ```

-Execute `python training.py -h` to know more about all the possible command line parameters (e.g. see bellow).
+Execute `python training.py -h` to know more about all the possible command line parameters (see below).

 ```
   -h, --help            show this help message and exit